-With just two versions to choose from, all Subaru XVs come with a decent list of standard equipment.
+All Subaru XVs come with a decent list of standard equipment.
 SE models have cloth seats and keyless entry and start, which means you don’t need to hit buttons on the fob or twist a key in the ignition to get in and start the car.
 You just keep the key in your pocket or bag.
 Heated front seats are also standard, as is smartphone connectivity through the infotainment system, and all of Subaru’s clever off-road technology is standard, too.
 Opt for the SE Premium and you’ll get sat-nav, leather seats, an electrically adjustable driver’s seat and the sunroof.
 White paint is included in the purchase price, but you’ll pay extra for all the others.

 The Subaru XV will mainly appeal to a niche group of people; those that value off-road ability above everything else.
 They need a car that will work hard for them, a tool for the great outdoors, and if that’s you, then you’ll find a great deal to like about the XV.
 However, if you don’t need the XV’s ruggedness and you’re simply looking at the XV as an alternative to some of the other compact SUVs on the market, then you’re unlikely to find much to tempt you away.